 The battle was largely successful, with the Allies recapturing most of the territory that had been lost to the Germans in this region.

-The next significant battle took place around two mounts later.
+The next significant battle took place around two months later.
 It was known as the Battle of Messines Ridge.

-Taking place between the 7th to 14th of June, 1917, British and Belgian armies tried to capture the German-held ridge near Messines, Belgium.
+Taking place between the 7th and 14th of June, British and Belgian armies tried to capture the German-held ridge near Messines, Belgium.

 This was to be a precursor to the much larger Battle of Passchendaele.